Below is a list of common 'pests' in the area along with simple methods to reduce them.

 Please note, if the bees are swarming but have not settled into a hive (clump) for at least 48 hours, we cannot arrange for their removal as this is likely to be a temporary hive to protect the queen bee.

-If you have any questions or concerns about vermin or pests, please contact one of our Environmental Health Officers on (08) 8229 9999.
+If you have any questions or concerns about Council's services please contact one of our Environmental Health Officers on (08) 8229 9999.

 At the beginning of spring swooping birds can be a problem for bike riders and joggers.
 The birds swoop to protect their eggs.
 It is best to avoid these areas for six weeks until the birds do not feel threatened.
 For more information visit this link: Swooping Birds